openoregon/oer_faq/pages/fair-use.md

 institution, and it will also make your open educational resources more useful to others down the line.

-Fair use exists because sometimes it is impossible to make these types of substitutions.
+Fair use exists because sometimes it is impossible or unreasonable to make these types of substitutions.
-If it's necessary to use a very small piece of someone else’s work to make a point (a short quote, for example), this is usually allowable.
-If you do this, be sure to indicate that the content you're using is in copyright and you’re relying on fair use in your attribution.
 Re-users of your open educational resources will need to make their own fair use determination for that content.
 To learn more about how fair use applies to openly licensed works, see the Center for Media and Social Impact's
 [Code of Best Practices in Fair Use for Open Educational Resources](https://www.wcl.american.edu/impact/initiatives-programs/pijip/documents/code-of-best-practices-in-fair-use-for-open-educational-resources/).

+If you use fair use to reproduce all-rights-reserved content, be sure to indicate that the content you're using is in copyright and you’re relying on fair use in your attribution.
+Here are three ways to do this, suggested by the Code:

+1. Include a statement in the front matter of your open educational resource.
+Example: “Unless otherwise indicated, third-party texts, images, and other materials quoted in these materials are included on the basis of fair use as described in the Code of Best Practices for Fair Use in Open Education.”

+2. Use image captions, page footers, or attribution lists to note the copyright status of materials close to where they are used in your open educational resource.
+Example: “This illustration, from
+[SOURCE], is included on the basis of fair use.”

+3. Combination of front matter notice and chapter/page-level notice.